 What to do right now

 Whatever the year, the early steps are the same.
 Protect the 10-day DMV deadline, preserve your paperwork, and get the stop and the chemical testing reviewed.
 You can read the first 10 days after a DUI, walk through the DUI court process step by step, or get a free written case analysis below.
-You can also call me directly to talk through how the current rules apply to your case.
+You can also call me directly at (888) 271-6644 to talk through how the current rules apply to your case.
+I answer my own phone, 24/7.
 You can also see more from the DUI blog.